-Named after philanthropist George T. Delacorte, the clock brings seasonal chimes and nursery rhymes on the half hour.
+Named after philanthropist George T. Delacorte, the clock brings seasonal chimes and nursery rhymes every day on the hour and half hour from 8:00 am – 6:00 pm.
 It is one of the most popular features in Central Park.
 The clock sits atop a three-tiered tower and features a band of whimsical animals: two bronze monkeys banging hammers against a bell; a penguin on drum; a hippo on violin; a bear and his tambourine; a concertina-playing elephant; a goat with pipes; and a kangaroo on horn.
 The animals circle the tower to one of 44 tunes that change seasonally.
 Conservancy staff inspect the clock to help keep the clock in good order.
-With much of the electric system exposed to the elements, the piece needs careful attention.
-About 30 fuses get replaced during the cold winter months.